 Administrators can enable/disable the Microsoft To Do app license on a per user basis.
-Microsoft To Do is included in practically all Office 365 suites licenses for work or school accounts which include Exchange Online such as;
+Microsoft To Do is included in practically all Microsoft 365 suites licenses for work or school accounts which include Exchange Online such as;

 - Business Essentials